zwq1999212/zwq1999212.github.io/_pages/about.md

 Recent Work:
 ======
 RefLSM: Reflectance-based Level Set Model for Medical Image Segmentation in the Presence of Severe Intensity Inhomogeneity.
-Submitted to IEEE Transactions on Image Processing, 2025.
+Submitted to IEEE Transactions on Image Processing, 2025(In Peer Review).